cazrot335/PeerLease/README.md

 **Step 3: Rent an Item**
 1. Click "🏪 Browse Items"
-2. See all available items
+2. See all available items with prices
 3. Click "Rent #1" button
 4. Enter rental duration in days (e.g., "7")
 5. Review summary and total cost